-- 5.1.1 The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of non-conforming materials.
+- 5.1.1 A quality assurance program is required to assure that subsequent products produced by the manufacturer shall present the same quality and reliability as the specific products examined.
+Design quality, conformance to design, and performance are the areas of primary concern. - Design quality is determined during the examination and tests and may be documented in the certification report. - Continued conformance to this standard is verified by the certifier's surveillance program. - Quality of performance is determined by field performance and by periodic reexamination and testing. - 5.1.2 The manufacturer shall demonstrate a quality assurance program which specifies controls for at least the following areas: - existence of corporate quality assurance guidelines; - incoming quality assurance, including testing; - in-process quality assurance, including testing; - final inspection and tests; - equipment calibration; - drawing and change control; - packaging and shipping; and - handling and disposition of non-conforming materials.

-5.1.2 Documentation/Manual
+5.1.3 Documentation/Manual